 Once you have imported a few images (Inboard supports just about every format you need, including PSD, AI, EPS, and, of course, JPG, PNG and PDF, as well as TIFF and GIF), you can organize them in folders and tag them to make sorting and viewing very easy.
 And that’s the key to InBoard: simplicity.
 It’s so easy to use, you’ll be up and running and full of inspiration in no time at all.

-Have the right image at hand with Pixa
+Have the right image at hand with Emulsion

-If for some reason Inboard doesn’t feel right for you, try Pixa.
-Like Inboard, Pixa allows you to take screenshots and organize images.
-Pixa supports a lot more image formats than Inboard, including native formats from applications like Acorn, Sketch, and Pixelmator, as well as RAW and SVG files.
+If for some reason Inboard doesn’t feel right for you, try Emulsion.
+Like Inboard, Emulsion allows you to sort out and organize images.
+This app supports a lot more image formats than Inboard.

-Pixa allows you to keep your images in their original folders, rather than importing them to the application, saving storage space.
-You can also create archives of images and easily export them to Dropbox, Imgur, or CloudApp.
+Emulsion allows you to keep your images in their original folders, rather than importing them to the application, saving storage space.
+You can also create allows to open the picture in external apps to edit it.